Database Usage (Based on Laravel Database Component)

 ->get();

-The whereColumn / orWhereColumn methods compare the values of two fields:
+The whereColumn / orWhereColumn methods are used to compare if two column values are equal:

 $users = Db::table('users')